+The Total consumption of octopus (t/year) estimated for the EBS is shown in Figure 22.15.
+There is no direct and evident relationship between total cod biomass and octopus consumption; a multivariate examination including differences in cod size composition and depth over time is planned.
 Estimates of annual predation mortality by Bering Sea cod on octopus range from <200 to almost 20,000 tons; the larger values have a high level of uncertainty.
 The majority of the annual estimates, however, lie in the range of 3,000 to 6,000 tons.
 We used the geometric mean of the posterior distribution to estimate annual predation for each year in the time series.
 The geometric mean is used rather than the arithmetic mean because the posterior distribution is right-skewed (higher values have higher uncertainty).
 We then used a geometric mean of the annual values to calculate a conservative long-term average predation rate over the 24 years of annual estimates.
 The geometric mean of all of the annual estimates is 3,452 tons, which is a full order of magnitude higher than the estimated rate of fishery catch of octopus.
+This calculation and mean value were presented in the 2011 stock assessment, and were selected by the plan team and SSC to set catch limits for the 2012 fishery.